boprosv/AI-Forecasting-System/README.md

 👉 [**Launch Forecasting App**](https://ai-forecast-app.streamlit.app/)

-Please be patient as Streamlit Community Cloud is a bit slow!:)
+🕒 Please be patient – Streamlit Community Cloud can be a bit slow sometimes! 😊